joyhughes/Jen/Lux/README.md

 I want to recapture the sense of play and creativity of the early days of the Internet.
 I want to build a community of artists and developers to create and enjoy pieces of interactive art made from images that anyone can easily use.

+# Description

+Lux Vitae ("Living Light" in Latin) is a compositing 2.5D renederer, effects engine, and scene manager written in C++20.
+It reads a JSON scene file and builds a representation of the scene in the scene object.

+Lux can run standalone in command line mode, in which case it saves one or more .jpg files of the result, or embedded in a web browser via Emscripten as WebAssembly, in which case the result is displayed in the browser window, animating in real time.

 It's the intent of a full version of Lux to be able to output still images, real-time and single-frame animation, and collections of generative art which could be used for appllications such as NFTs.

-# Description

 For an overview of the development history of the project see the [Jen README](https://github.com/joyhughes/Jen/blob/Update-documentation/README.md#development-history-of-jen)